PSYC 371 Theories in Counseling and Psychotherapy

 Course Requirements Checklist

-For each of the seven discussion assignments, students will write a substantive thread of a minimum of 250 words in response to questions posed by the instructor.
-Students will also complete two replies of a minimum of 150 words each.
+For each of the 6 discussion assignments, the student will write a substantive thread of a minimum of 300 words in response to questions posed by the instructor.
+The student will also complete 2 replies of a minimum of 150 words each.
 All posts must be academic in nature, meaning they must include citations and references in APA format.
-You are welcome to use outside resources to make your points and encouraged to do so.
+The initial thread must include at least 2 scholarly citations in current APA format.
+The student is welcome to use outside resources to make his/her points and is encouraged to do so.
 Threads are to be completed by Thursday night each week and replies are to be completed by Monday night of the same week.
-L.O.
-1-5
+(CLO: A, B, C, D, E)

-Students will complete five quizzes, each consisting of multiple-choice questions covering the textbook readings and presentations.
+The student will complete 5 quizzes, each consisting of multiple-choice questions covering the textbook readings and presentations.
 All quizzes are open-book/open-notes.
-All quizzes will have a 105-minute time limit.
-L.O.
-3, 5
+All quizzes will have a 1 hour and 45 minute time limit.
+(CLO: A, B, D)

 Have questions about this course or a program?